01 of 03

 Monterey Pines RV Campground is a U.S. Military campground, located near the Fairgrounds.
 It's open to active and retired military personnel and civilians who work for the Department of Defense (DoD) or Nonappropriated Fund (NAF).
 They take reservations online.Continue to 2 of 3 below.

 02 of 03

 Camping in Carmel and Carmel Valley

-Saddle Mountain Ranch is 5 miles west of CA Hwy 1 and located on 89 acres of forest land.
+Saddle Mountain Ranch is in Carmel Valley, about 5 miles west of California Highway 1 and located on 89 acres of forest land.
 They can accommodate vehicles up to 40 feet and have full hookups, showers, and a swimming pool.
 Pets are allowed with a fee.
 They recommend making reservations early because they fill up fast.
 They also have tent sites and cabins.Continue to 3 of 3 below.

 03 of 03